 1. Bourbon and Cocktail Bar Tour

-Cruise around on a tuk-tuk to visit some of the best bourbon and cocktail bars that Louisville has to offer on this 3-hour Bourbon and Cocktail Bar tour.
+Visit any 3 of the 18 traditional bourbon distilleries, and learn about the bourbon production process and taste some special, 12+ years Bourbon.
 Louisville is famous for its bourbon and this is an awesome way to get acquainted with the top places to drink it along the city’s “Urban Bourbon Trail.”

 2. Tuk Tuk Sightseeing Tour